mdn/content/files/en-us/glossary/hoisting/index.md

 ## `class` hoisting

 Classes defined using a [class declaration](/en-US/docs/Web/JavaScript/Reference/Classes#class_declarations) are hoisted, which means that JavaScript has a reference to the class.
-However the class is not intialized by default, so any code that uses it before the line in which it is initialized is executed will throw a `ReferenceError`.
+However the class is not initialized by default, so any code that uses it before the line in which it is initialized is executed will throw a `ReferenceError`.

 ## Function and class expression hoisting